How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Experiments

+In the third stage, as general neurons decrease, the sum of language-specific neurons and language-related neurons increase overall.
+Additionally, we notice that language-specific and language-related neurons show \textbf{opposite trends}.
+This reflects that the aligned model \textbf{relies more on shared language-related neurons than language-specific neurons in the third stage}, which is difficult to observe under the previous taxonomies.

+Finally, in the last stage, the number of general neurons increases significantly in the aligned model, accompanied by a reduction in both language-specific and language-related neurons.
+This \textbf{contradicts the conventional three-stage assumption}, indicating that general neurons also play a significant role in the final vocabulary outputting stage.
+Additionally, combined with the observations in Figure~\ref{fig:Related_Language_Num}, the model relies on a smaller set of language neurons with a higher degree of sharing in this stage.
+We also report the results of different checkpoints during the alignment process in appendix.

-Overall, we find that language neurons and language-agnostic neurons exhibit generally opposite trends across different layers, which corresponds to the characteristics of LLMs at different stages of inference.
-Especially, at the last stage, language-agnostic neurons play an more important role than language neurons.
+Overall, we find the \textit{union set} of language-specific and language-related neurons and \textit{general neurons} exhibit generally opposite trends across layers, which corresponds to the characteristics of LLMs at different stages.
+Especially, at the last stage, general neurons play an more important role.
 Multilingual alignment facilitates more effective activation of the appropriate neurons at each stage, thereby improving the model's capability to handle multilingual tasks.